KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/hiresw.md

 ## Notes
 - HiresW is best understood as a small collection of convection-allowing runs (two ARW members + one FV3) rather than a single model; its main downstream role is as the backbone membership of [HREF](../../../ensemble_models/regional/usa/href.md).
-- Both output grids (5 km and 2.5 km) are remapped products of the same underlying forecast; the 2.5 km files have a documented quirk of bundling multiple lead-time steps per forecast hour in some fields — verify the `valid_time`/`forecast_time` when subsetting.
+- The 5 km and finer (2.5 km / 3 km) grids are remapped products of the same underlying forecast.
+The **finer files come in 3-hour blocks**: at forecast hours divisible by 3 (f03, f06, … f60) the file bundles the valid hour plus the two preceding hourly steps for the instantaneous fields, while off-block hours (f01, f02, f04 …) contain only the single valid hour.
+The 5 km files always contain just the single valid hour.
+Verify `forecast_time`/`valid_time` when subsetting the finer grids (confirmed 2026-07-15 on CONUS/Guam/Hawaii 2.5 km and Alaska 3 km: the f24 file carries hours 22–24; f12 carries 10–12).
 - The FV3 core in HiresW replaced an earlier NMMB core; older NCEP documentation occasionally labels the second core with NMMB-era terminology.

 ---